Certified Home & Commercial Roof Inspector

 Can’t I inspect my own roof?

 While you can certainly climb up on your roof and inspect it, we do not recommend it.
 First, it can be dangerous.
 And second, since you are not properly trained to identify subtle roofing damage, you may miss minor damage and problem areas.
 Many homeowners and commercial building owners are able to identify roof leaks and serious damage but miss the less noticeable issues.
-As a result, minor issues that could have been affordably repaired become costly repairs or even entire roof replacements.
+As a result, minor issues that could have been affordably repaired become costly roof repairs or even entire roof replacements.

 How often are roof inspections recommended?